kirbyt/appdailysales/readme.md

-    -d num : number of days to download, default is 1 (also --days) -D mm/dd/yyyy : report date to download, -d option is ignored when -D is used (also --date) -f format : output file name format (see strftime; also --format) --debug : debug output, default is off
+    -d num : number of days to download, default is 1 (also --days) -D mm/dd/yyyy : report date to download, -d option is ignored when -D is used (also --date) -f format : output file name format (see strftime; also --format) -n      : used with -f, skips downloading of report files that already exist (also --noOverWriteFiles) --debug : debug output, default is off

 You can also change the option variables located towards the top of the script file if you prefer to not use the command line options.
 However, this approach is not recommended with version 1.2 and greater of the script file.